Website Design for Beginners

 Sell Products or Services

 You may want to sell your products or services through your website – either exclusively or in addition to traditional sales channels.
-E-commerce (ie accepting money on the Internet for products or services) is very common in websites today.
-While there are many security concerns, the convenience of e-commerce seems to outweigh the concerns of most users.
+Ecommerce is very common in websites today.
+While there are many security concerns, the convenience of eCommerce seems to outweigh the concerns of most users.
 Work with your web designer to ensure security has been considered for your site.

-E-commerce sites are more complex than an information only site because of the added security requirements, transaction processing (credit card etc…) and database functions.
-It is reasonable to expect to pay more for a well designed e-commerce website.
+Ecommerce sites are more complex than an information only site because of the added security requirements, transaction processing (credit card etc…) and shopping cart functions.
+There are several eCommerce platforms available including BigCommerce and Shopify, as well as shopping cart plugins like Woocommerce for WordPress websites.
+It is reasonable to expect to pay more for a well designed eCommerce website than a simple branding site.

 Provide Customer Service and Support